somatechlat/VoiceRealTime/_posts/2025-10-01-arabic_tts_collaboration.md

 The impact of this work is already tangible.
 An **Arabic open-source voice** is not just another model, it is a lifeline for blind individuals who rely on screen readers and accessible applications.
 For the first time, many users can envision a future where they are not tied to proprietary voices or limited to languages that do not fully capture their identity.
 This achievement lowers barriers, empowers developers to integrate the voice into assistive tools, and above all, gives blind users a sense of agency.

 What began as a collaboration to create a voice has evolved into something larger: a **demonstration of what open technology can mean for inclusion**.
-For our community, this project is more than sound—it is **dignity, independence, and opportunity**.
+For our community, this project is more than sound, it is **dignity, independence, and opportunity**.
 And for me personally, it stands as a reminder of the transformative power of working together across communities to ensure no voice, and no person, is left unheard.

 You can find the collected datasets and trained models on huggingface: